jericson/talavera/README.md

 side face up.
 Select one card and discard the other.
 Repeat the process with two more cards so that you have a two tile cards to place.

+**Once per game**: Instead of taking one of a pair of cards, discard both cards and randomly draw a card from the deck to keep.

 ### Placement phase (solo)

-As in the two-player game, rotate your two cards so that all the tiles of the chosen color are visible.
+As in the two-player game, cover one corner of the order card with the tiles of that color.

+**Unlike the two player game**: ignore the order number.
+As long as you have sets (1, 2, 3, and 4) of four different colors, you can win the game.

 ### Winning (solo)

-The only way to win is by fulfilling the customer's order _exactly_.
+The only way to win is to place sets of _exactly_ 1, 2, 3, and 4
+tiles of different colors.

 If you place _any_ excess tiles, you have lost the game.

+> **Example**: If you have placed 2 yellow, 3 reds, and 4 azure tiles,
+> you must draft exactly 1 sky blue tiles to win.

+**Extra special win**: place _exactly_ the customer's order according to the numbers on the order card.
+(Warning: this involves quite a bit of luck!)

 ## Design notes